Im5tu/im5tu.github.io/content/article/2020-06-21-Diagnostics-In-Net-Core-Alternative-Production-Diagnostics-Approach.md

 # END OF NEW CODE
 ```

-Here we leverage the `dotnet tool`s ability to restore tooling to a specific directory, in this case `/tools`.
+Here we leverage the dotnet tools ability to restore tooling to a specific directory, in this case `/tools`.
 Once the tools have been installed, we can copy them into the runtime image:

 ```dockerfile
 # Build the smaller runtime image